A simple way to live off your investments, optimized for taxes

 “But wait a minute!” you say.
 “Rasputin’s still gotta pay income tax on that!
 Plus the 10% early withdrawal fee.”

-… but does that really matter?
+You’re right.
+But does it matter?
 After all, Rasputin’s enjoyed 17 glorious years of doing whatever-the-hell he wants, and now, after 17 YEARS, the “gotcha” is that he has to the small penalty and some taxes.

 As it stands currently, he’ll owe about 8% tax AND the 10% early withdrawal penalty on the $40,000.